virg736/virg736.github.io/index.md

 Phishing Simulation
 </a>
 </strong><br>
-Visual example of a phishing attack used for cybersecurity awareness and training.
+A phishing attack simulation to raise awareness and provide cybersecurity training.
 </p>

 <p align="center">